Accenture Interactive Expands Experience-Led Transformation Services in Southeast Asia with Acquisition of Award-Winning Agency Entropia

 Entropia will complement Accenture Interactive's capabilities in customer experience, design and creative communications

-KUALA LUMPUR, Malaysia, June 3, 2021 /PRNewswire/ -- Accenture (NYSE: ACN) today announced it has acquired Entropia, marking the first acquisition by Accenture Interactive in Southeast Asia.
+KUALA LUMPUR, Malaysia and SINGAPORE, June 3, 2021 /PRNewswire/ -- Accenture (NYSE: ACN) today announced it has acquired Entropia, marking the first acquisition by Accenture Interactive in Southeast Asia.
 Entropia, one of the fastest-growing international agencies,[1] will complement and expand Accenture Interactive's unique position in the market for experience-led transformation services.

-(From left) Azwan Baharuddin, country managing director, Accenture Malaysia with Prashant Kumar, founder and senior partner, Entropia

 Founded in 2016 and based in Kuala Lumpur, Entropia features a team of more than 210 employees skilled in scaling unique digital experiences for brands.
 The addition of Entropia will help Accenture Interactive transform and reimagine their clients' entire business through the lens of experience.
 The acquisition will also expand the creative talent pool within Accenture Interactive and create more learning and growth opportunities for people across both organisations.